 With biological filtration, the tank actually maximizes the use of the beneficial bacteria living inside the tank.
 Although seemingly invisible, they are actually big in helping the tanks clean.
 Different types of bacteria and microorganisms help out in breaking down the chemical byproducts produced by the little fishes and the live plants into harmless toxins.
-This happens through the process of nitrogen cycle inside the aquarium tank.
+This happens through the process of the nitrogen cycle inside the aquarium tank.

-For this filtration type to work, the tank has to have a filter with the capability to support the beneficial bacteria, as well as giving the bacteria and other microorganisms a spot or place they can colonize in order to start the operation.
+For this filtration type to work, the tank has to have a filter with the capability to support the beneficial bacteria, as well as give the bacteria and other microorganisms a spot or place they can colonize in order to start the operation.